रaपa Learning

 Review the tests for proof of value

 • Do the tests reflect what’s acceptable to the consumer?
-E.g., “alignment in the output”
+Check tests for behavior like “alignment in the output”

 • Do they fail for the right reasons?

 • Is the software under test isolated from external factors?
-E.g., computation isolated from I/O
+Is computation isolated from I/O?

 Week 4, 5: Reduce complexity, Extend and refactor